-Among other functions, the Holy Spirit works in our hearts to convict us of sin, to show us the difference between right and wrong, to guide us in our prayer life, and to lead us to Jesus.
+Among other functions, the Holy Spirit works in our hearts to convict us of sin, to show us the difference between right and wrong, to guide us in our prayer lives, and to lead us to Jesus.

-The nature of man
+The nature of humanity

 The great controversy

 Seventh-day Adventists believe that our world is involved in a conflict between God and Satan over the character of God, His law, and His government (Ephesians 6:12, NKJV).
 We call this conflict “the great controversy.”

 It was brought to Earth when Adam and Eve disobeyed God’s command not to eat from the tree of knowledge of good and evil (Genesis 3, NKJV).
 As a result, the situation became exactly that: humanity then began to live among both good and evil, having to choose between them every day.

 The great controversy is the ultimate battle between good and evil, between perfect love and primitive selfishness.
 And this earth is the battleground (Revelation 12:12, NKJV).

 But all is not lost!
 There is still hope for humanity.
 Thanks to the death and resurrection of Jesus (which you’ll read about in the next section), God’s victory is certain, and all who choose to follow Him can claim this victory.
 One day soon, this controversy will be over forever.

 The life, death, and resurrection of Christ

 Just as the Bible tells us in the Gospels of Matthew, Mark, Luke, and John, Jesus, the Son of God, became human and came to earth as a baby.
 This truth was also prophesied in several places in the Old Testament.